-About 33% of first-gen students drop out within 3 years.
+About 33% of first-gen students drop out within three years.
 And in 2016, public institutions had an average fall-to-fall retention rate of 64.8% for African American students, compared to 72.4% of white students.

-“We need to think about the expectations students have about their college experience, and the expectations that have been placed on them before,” argued David Bevevino, a senior consultant with EAB‘s Academic Affairs Forum, in a presentation at our annual CONNECTED conference.
+“We need to think about the expectations students have about their college experience, and the expectations that have been placed on them before,” argued David Bevevino, a practice manager with EAB‘s Academic Affairs Forum, in a presentation at last year’s CONNECTED conference.

 Low-income, minority, and first-gen students in particular tend to question their place at university and may take any one misstep as a sign that they shouldn’t be there.
 Common early-semester obstacles, like doing poorly on an exam, can reinforce students’ fears about belonging in college and lead them to stop out.

-To close the achievement gap, colleges need to address students’ doubts and misconceptions about their ability to succeed early on, says Bevevino.
+To tackle equity gaps, colleges need to address students’ doubts and misconceptions about their ability to succeed early on, says Bevevino.

 Colleges who help students build their confidence can inoculate them against future academic challenges that might elongate or derail their degree.
 Bevevino highlights three tactics schools are using to close the confidence gap and build academic perseverance among their students.

 University of Texas at Austin (UT Austin) administrators worked with psychology faculty to design an orientation exercise that fosters academic perseverance among students.

 In one experiment, UT Austin asked incoming students to read articles on different subjects and write reflections over the summer before matriculation.
 One group reviewed material about the growth mindset, read messages from current students about their difficult transition to campus, and gave advice to future college students about academic perseverance.
 This group had a credit completion gap half the size of their peers that read generic articles about the local community.